fleetdm/fleet/handbook/community.md

 ### Assistance from engineering

-Community team members can reach the engineering on-call for assistance by writing a message with `@oncall` in the `#help-engineering` channel of the Fleet Slack.
+Community team members can reach the engineering oncall for assistance by writing a message with `@oncall` in the `#help-engineering` channel of the Fleet Slack.
 ## Fleet docs

 ### Markdown